How do we optimize our child’s brain development? Selene Diong, Principal Instructor of Sparkanauts shares with us three

 Continue to engage your child in games that require them to move with accuracy.
-A few such examples would be the hopscotch, jumping jacks and musical games.
-Movement plays a very crucial role in building pathways between neurons in a child’s brains.
+A few such examples would be hopscotch, jumping jacks and musical games.
+Movement plays a very crucial role in building pathways between neurons in a child’s brain.
 These pathways are important in establishing a child’s ability to think, solve problems, plan and memorize.
-A child who has developed a good sense of understanding of their body grows to become the adult who finds it easy to pay attention, concentrate, draw up and plan and carry it out.
+A child who has developed a good sense of understanding of their body grows to become an adult who finds it easy to pay attention, concentrate, draw up and plan and carry it out.
 They are also the people who can think out of the box to solve problems.
 Movement grows the brain.

 In our classes, the children are exposed to a range of mobility exercises and songs that accompanied with purposeful actions in order to continually strengthen their brains.
 As we do so, children begin to combine movement with hearing and thought.
-The more they can build the link between language and movement, the more our little children will learn to listen to their own body which in turns help to develop their inner voice and thought processes.
+The more they can build the link between language and movement, the more our little children will learn to listen to their own body which in turn helps to develop their inner voice and thought processes.